dlcaio/serverless-cli-notifier/README.md

 It works by combining Serverless Framework lifecycle events - with the serverless hooks helper - and the [node-notifier](https://www.npmjs.com/package/node-notifier) NPM package.

-## Currently Supported Lifecycle events:
+## Currently Supported Lifecycle Events:

 - **initialize**: Runs on every `serverless` command